boonecabaldev/BC-Portfolio/README.md

 ### Software

-- [Colemak Popup](https://github.com/boonecabaldev/colemak-extension): Chrome browser extension that pops a dialog box that allows you to type using the colemak keyboard layout within Chrome.
-Using the colemak layout is only possible (in Windows) by accessing settings, which in some cases you may not be able to do; think of a computer in a public library.
+- [Colemak Popup](https://github.com/boonecabaldev/colemak-extension): Chrome browser extension that pops a dialog box that allows you to type using the colemak keyboard layout within Chrome, allowing you to use colemak from computers with restricted permissions.
-- [CodeLocker](https://github.com/boonecabaldev/CodeLocker): WinForms application with unbreakable User Interface that encryts (locks) a specified--or generated--code or password for a specified duration, afterwhich you can unlock it; this is called a time lock, or code lock.
-You can also specify a future date and time for the code lock to expires.
+- [CodeLocker](https://github.com/boonecabaldev/CodeLocker): WinForms application with unbreakable User Interface that encryts (locks) a code or randomly generated password for a specified duration, afterwhich you can unlock and view it; this is called a time lock, or code lock.
+Alternatively, can specify a future expiration date and time for the code lock.

 ### Video(s)